 The Bank is currently assessing the impact of these new accounting standards and amendments.
-The Bank's management does not expect that above-mentioned standards and amendments to the existing standards will have a material impact on the Bank's financial statements in the period of their first application.
+The Bank does not believe that the amendments to IAS 1 will have a significant impact on the classification of its liabilities.
+The Bank's management does not expect any other standards issued by the IASB, but are yet to be effective, to have a material impact on the Bank.